 This is probably one of my favorite shorts on the disk.
 A rapid, bloody, and psychological film with a booming industrial soundtrack.
 There’s a hint of The Milgram Experiment in here as will, which gives this one a tinge of social commentary too.

-The Package- Each film reflect its own materials and budget.
-From millimeter to digital, it's a pretty diverse group.
-It's really hard to give an overall say, so as long as you keep in mind the sources and budgets, the look should do just fine.
+PICTURE/ AUDIO– Each film reflect its own materials and budget.
+From millimeter to digital, it’s a pretty diverse group.
+It’s really hard to give an overall score, so as long as you keep in mind the sources and budgets, I’d say my score is flexible enough, give or take for certain films.
+8/10

 Again this is a flexible rating for the same reasons- various sources.
 This is a mixed bad of languages and subtitles.
-Two shorts have burned in subtitles that are pretty bad.
+Two shorts have burned in subtitles that are pretty bad (like spelling tire "tyre").
 The subtitles that have been crafted look good, and the audio mixes are all balanced within reason.
+7/10